The Ultimate Pregnancy Appointment Guide: What to Expect Week by Week at Your Prenatal Visits

 Postpartum Visits

 After delivering baby, but before you leave the hospital, call your doctor to make your postpartum appointment, if it hasn’t been scheduled yet.
-This visit typically occurs around 6 weeks after you deliver.
+This visit typically occurs around six weeks after you deliver.
 Other visits are scheduled based on your individual needs.

 Our UnityPoint Health care team is here to care for you and baby throughout the entirety of your pregnancy and beyond.
 Call us to schedule your first appointment or if you have questions about any future appointments.